The Growing Child: Adolescent (13 to 18 Years)

 How much will my adolescent grow?

-There is a great amount of variation in the rate of changes that may occur.
+There is a great amount of variation in the rate of changes that may happen.
 Some teenagers may experience these signs of maturity sooner or later than others.

-Sexual and other physical maturation that occurs during puberty is a result of hormonal changes.
+Sexual and other physical maturation that happens during puberty is a result of hormonal changes.
 In boys, it is difficult to know exactly when puberty is coming.
-There are changes that occur, but they occur gradually and over a period of time, rather than as a single event.
-While each male adolescent is different, the following are average ages when puberty changes may occur:
+There are changes that happen, but they happen gradually and over a period of time, rather than as a single event.
+While each male adolescent is different, the following are average ages when puberty changes may happen:

 Beginning of puberty: 9.5 to 14 years old